jal9o3/ola-web-demo/README.md

 ## Note on Purpose and Setup

-This project explores the usage of a neural network for a Game of the Generals (GG) AI, focusing on strategy under imperfect information and training through self-play.
+This project explores the usage of a neural network for a Game of the Generals (GG) AI agent, focusing on strategy under imperfect information and training through self-play.
 It is built primarily for research and development and serves as a foundation for further work in this space.
-The installation process is geared toward developers, and requires some familiarity with developer tools like `Git`, `Python`, and `Node JS`.
+The installation process is geared toward developers, and requires some familiarity with developer tools like `git`, `pip`, and `npm`.
 While fully functional within its scope, it is not designed for casual or out-of-the-box use.

 ## Installation